-Table 2.
-Detection rates of Drebin and anti-virus scanners.
+Figure 4.
+Detection performance of Drebin and related approaches.

 The false-positive rates of the anti-virus scanners range from 0% to 0.3% on our dataset of benign applications and thus are slightly below DREBIN's performance.
 Despite the vast number of available Android applications, the average user only installs some dozens of applications on his device.
 For example, according to Nielsen1, a market research company, the average number of installed applications per smartphone in the U.S. has been 32 in 2011 and 41 in 2012.
-Consequently, we consider a false-positive rate of 1% acceptable for operating DREBIN in practice.
+Consequently, we consider a false-positive rate of 1% still acceptable for operating DREBIN in practice.